auto-differentiation/xad/CONTRIBUTING.md

     -   Names representing types must be mixed case, starting with upper case `CheckpointCallback`
     -   Variables must be mixed case, starting with lower case `currentRecording`
     -   Named constants must be all upper case, separated by underscores `DEFAULT_LENGTH`
-    -   Method and function names must be mixed case, starting with lower case, and must be verbs `pushStatement`
+    -   Method and function names must be mixed case, starting with lower case, and must be verbs `pushLhs`
     -   Namespace names must be all lower case `xad`
     -   Template paramters should be single character capitals, or named like types `T`, `Scalar`
     -   Private class members should have an underscore suffix `length_`